chaswiso/Portfolio/Test Cases.md

 > Written with [StackEdit](https://stackedit.io/).
 # Test Cases
 > This document will describe the scenarios and steps that will be performed to validate functionality and determine an expected outcome.
+>
-> Test cases are a collection of scenarios or a single scenario and
+> Test cases are a collection of scenarios or a single scenario and their corresponding steps and expected outcomes.
 ## Scenarios
 > Scenarios are simply functionality that can be tested.
 They help drive your testing by stepping through an application the way a user would.
 Thinking like a user and determining as many real-world scenarios as possible will lead to more complete test coverage.
 ## Steps and Expected Results